-Arizona law does not require that the Board include a consumer advocate (an individual with expertise and experience in the area of consumer advocacy) as a member.
+Arizona does not require that the state board on private postsecondary education include a consumer advocate (an individual with expertise and experience in the area of consumer advocacy) in its membership.

 3. ARE THE MEMBERS APPOINTED BY A PUBLICLY ACCOUNTABLE OFFICIAL OR ELECTED IN A GENERAL ELECTION?